maddiethedinosaur/funnydiehaha/Central Book + Related Wishlist.md

 * [Stalin and Stalinism](http://www.leftcom.org/en/store) by the Internationalist Communist Tendency
 * [Gramsci between Marxism and Idealism](http://www.leftcom.org/en/store) by Onorato Damen
 * [Bordiga: Beyond the Myth](http://www.leftcom.org/en/store) by Onorato Damen
+* [Platform of the Committee of Intesa 1925](http://www.leftcom.org/en/store) by the Internationalist Communist Tendency

 ### History